Tag: dc

 Storytellers at Capital Fringe Fest 2015

 Looking for something fun to do in DC this summer and love Better Said Than Done storytelling?
-Well, there are a lot of Better Said Than Done regulars, as we Read more
+Well, there are a lot of Better Said Than Done regulars, as we like to call ’em, with shows in the Capital Fringe Fest – so check them out!
+Cara Foran in “District of Cara” Cara Foran moved… Read more